French Revolutionary Wars: 1796

 During July and August, Austria sent a fresh army into Italy under Dagobert Wurmser.
 Wurmser attacked toward Mantua along the east side of Lake Garda, sending Peter Quasdanovich down the west side in an effort to envelop Bonaparte.
 Bonaparte exploited the Austrian mistake of dividing their forces to defeat them in detail, but in so doing, he abandoned the siege of Mantua, which held out for another six months (Carl von Clausewitz mentioned in On War that the siege might have been able to be kept up if Bonaparte had circumvallated the city).
 Quasdanovich was overcome at Lonato on 3 August and Wurmser at Castiglione on 5 August.
 Wurmser retreated to the Tyrol, and Bonaparte resumed the siege.

 In September, Bonaparte marched north against Trento in Tyrol, but Wurmser had already marched toward Mantua by the Brenta valley, leaving Paul Davidovich's force to hold off the French.
 Bonaparte overran the holding force at the Battle of Rovereto.
 Then he followed Wurmser down the Brenta valley, to fall upon and defeat the Austrians at the Battle of Bassano on 8 September.
 Wurmser elected to march for Mantua with a large portion of his surviving troops.
 The Austrians evaded Bonaparte's attempts to intercept them but were driven into the city after a pitched battle on 15 September.
 This left nearly 30,000 Austrians trapped in the fortress.
 This number rapidly diminished due to disease, combat losses, and hunger.

 The Austrians sent yet another army under József Alvinczi against Bonaparte in November.
 Again the Austrians divided their effort, sending Davidovich's corps from the north while Alvinczi's main body attacked from the east.
 At first they proved victorious over the French at Bassano, Calliano, and Caldiero.
 But Bonaparte ultimately defeated Alvinczi in the Battle of Arcole southeast of Verona.
 The French then turned on Davidovich in great strength and chased him into the Tyrol.
 Wurmser's only sortie was late and ineffectual.

 The rebellion in the Vendée was also finally crushed in 1796 by Hoche, but Hoche's attempt to land a large invasion force in Ireland was unsuccessful.

 By mid-1796 the Rebellion of the island of Grenada had been destroyed by the British because the rebels had run out of supplies and were isolated.
 The British attacked the camp at Belvedere and the rebels surrendered nine days after the disappearance of Fédon.
-The end of the revolt was the end of French co trio and influence in Grenada and the lesser Antilles.
-(See more on Fédon’s rebellion).
+The end of the revolt was the end of French control and influence in Grenada and the lesser Antilles.